TALXIS/tools-devkit-templates/README.md

 --allow-scripts yes
 ```

-Add a table to a model-driven app module:
+Add a table to a model-driven app component:
 ```console
 dotnet new pp-app-model-component `
 --output "src/Solutions.UI" `